-26. Search results order by LRV algorithm, last page
+Fig. 26.
+Search results ordered by LRV algorithm, last page

-25 and 26 are the first last page of matching resources.
+Figures 25 and 26 are the first and last pages of matching resources returned by the search engine.
 The value of the first resource on the first page is the highest, so it is ranked at the top.
-On the first page ( 25), most of the resources have much more positive feedback than negative feedback, especially the first , which has 8468 positive feedback and 41 negative feedback.
-On the last page ( 26), all the values become negative numbers.
-In addition to feedback, the number of references and the reliability .
-The number of resource references on the first page is and the reliability higher.
-One of the reasons for high reliability is the user account weighs more. eight number for different accounts the experiments, and 0, 0.5 0.8reasonable for uncertified (personal account) user, certified user, and organizational user.
+On the first page (Fig. 25), most of the resources have much more positive feedback than negative feedback, especially the first resource, which has 8,468 positive feedbacks and 41 negative feedbacks.
+On the last page (Fig. 26), all the values become negative numbers.
+In addition to feedbacks, the number of references and the reliability values are also shown.
+The number of resource references on the first page is generally greater and the reliability values are also higher.
+One of the reasons for higher reliability values is that the user account weighs more.
+The weight numbers for different accounts were varied in the experiments, and a set of weight values that emerged (0, 0.5 and 0.8) were found to be reasonable for uncertified (personal account) user, certified user, and organizational user, respectively.

-First, testing data mostly artificially generated, reliablikecan be quite subjective.
-This study demonstrated possible experimental system evaluation.
-More objective verification real users' feedback after leasing the system public.
+It should be noted that the above analyses are of experimental results and are limited as a result.
+First, testing data were mostly artificially generated.
+Second, resource ranking characteristics such as reliability, user likes, and other judgments of resource value can be quite subjective.
+This study demonstrated possible experimental approaches for system evaluation.
+More objective verification can only be obtained through real users' feedback after releasing the system for more public usage.

-, it needs to be pointed out that there is “keywords loss” in layer 2 3.
+Lastly, it needs to be pointed out that there is “keywords loss” in layers 2 and 3.
 This is mainly because layer 2 stores keywords, but some keywords are not parsed.
 Layer 3 stores “key-values” in memory, and some keywords can be paged out of the cache due to insufficient storage, as discussed in Section 5.2.5 (Cache Switch).

 7 CONCLUSION

-Although there are many kinds of search enginespeople's daily li, there is still room to changeimprove. his project to that is more useful in certain areas.
-This thesis proposes a novel search engine specifically for the field of learning and education.
-It users to search learning resources, not just any learning resources, but those that are valuable to individual users’ learning
+Although there are many kinds of search engines that are now an important part of people's daily lives, there is still room to change and improve.
+This project aimed to create a search engine that is unique and more useful in certain areas.
+This thesis proposes a novel search engine, specifically for the field of learning and education.
+It aims to help users to search for learning resources, and not just any learning resources, but those that are “good”, that is, valuable to support individual users’ learning goals.

-This search engine advantages: (1) the quality of search results (2) users focus on learning (3) the development and operation of the search engine system.
+This search engine’s advantages are the following: (1) ensure the quality of search results, (2) allow users to focus on their learning goals, and (3) ease the development and operation of the search engine system.

-focuse on two concern search engine: (1) search speed(2) result ranking.
-This search engine adopts -layer storage structure to .
-It uses LRV ranking algorithm to . search engine s successfully built and tested for this research.
+This study focused on two main concerns in the area of search engine research and development: (1) search speed and (2) result ranking.
+This search engine adopts a three-layer storage structure to improve search speed.
+It uses the LRV ranking algorithm to usefully rank search results.
+A prototype search engine was successfully built and tested for this research.

-7.1 Contribution
+7.1 Research Contributions

-To summarize the contribution of this research:
+To summarize, the contributions of this research are:

 Research search engine technologies used on learning resources.